 ‘Stims to soothe when sad or agitated: rocking, face-rubbing, humming, finger flicking, leg bouncing, finger or foot-tapping’ I rock a lot without realising it in general, I’m not sure if my mood affects it.
 I think I foot tap/finger tap when I’m gradually getting anxious.
 I know I clap randomly when I’m happy, or excited.
 And sometimes I don’t even know why I’ve done it, I just do – it’s just another way to show my happiness I think, but I can get annoying.
 I don’t like touching my face too much if I can help it, although I will straighten out my eyebrows with my fingers if I’m agitated.
 If I’m really stressed, or sometimes if I’m concentrating really hard, I will pick my eyelashes out, without realising it.

 ‘Similarly physical when happy, hand flapping, clapping, jumping, singing, running around, dancing, bouncing’ As I said, I clap when I’m happy.
 I do also tend to jump to show my excitement.
 I love singing anyway, and I will either do it casually when I’m really happy or feeling positive, or I will do it to cheer myself up, with a more serious intention of sounding good, rather than just being carefree with it.
-Sometimes when I’m really happy, to show my love for Chris, I tend to hug him and then grab him and shake him a little.
+Sometimes when I’m really happy, to show my love for my partner, I tend to hug him and then grab him and shake him a little.
 I don’t know why!

 ‘Prone to temper or crying meltdowns, even in public, sometimes over seemingly small things due to sensory or emotional overload’ I can get quite emotional at small things, but only if a lot of things have been building gradually and then another small things pushes me over into a proper meltdown.
-I have had a lot of panic attacks or meltdowns in public before, but it was before I was with Chris and before we had a car – which meant that if I felt it coming on, I couldn’t do anything to get out of the situation; home was a train or bus journey away and I couldn’t just rush back to the car to calm down.
+I have had a lot of panic attacks or meltdowns in public before, but it was before I was twenty and before I had a car – which meant that if I felt it coming on, I couldn’t do anything to get out of the situation; home was a train or bus journey away and I couldn’t just rush back to the car to calm down.
 I can see how many times I could have had a public meltdown in the past few years, but because we had a car, I could just try and prolong the attack and get back to it.

 ‘Hates injustice and hates to be misunderstood, this can incite anger and rage’ Yeah this is fair enough.
 I can’t stand it when someone just doesn’t understand what I’m trying to say or what my intention is.
 I feel like I have to justify myself, but I get annoyed when they still don’t get it.
 Plus, being told all through my teens that my problem is probably just hormones was really annoying because I knew it was more than that.
 Injustice is a touchy subject and it’s prone to people’s individual opinions, not a hard and fast right or wrong that we should stick to.
 I don’t like it when I am wronged but there is nothing I can do about it; I do tend to feel like that person should pay in some way.
 But there’s not a lot you can do except get over it.